 PermitsRestricted Area Permit, Annapurna Conservation Area Permit, & TIMS card

-• Discover magnificent Buddhist gompas
+• Discover stunning Buddhist gompas adorned with intricate murals

 7. Gokyo Lake Trek